bcornw2/Research-on-Endpoint-Protection-with-Splunk-integration/notes.md

 There will be only one or two people managing the SIEM server and the security monitoring for the clients who choose to upgrade to the enhanced security package.
 For the majority of our clients, PHI or PCI data will not be a factor.
 While we do execute routine vulnerability management scans, we have not been audited by any network security service and OSIbeyond has not been pentested.
 ___

+#### NGAV+EDR - State of the Industry

+There are about a dozen leading providers of NGAV+EDR, with some who specialize in the field, and some, like Cisco and Microsoft, that just have the option.
+Every single NGAV+EDR is cloud-based, and every single one uses Machine Learning/Artificial Intelligence.
+Most of these services actually sound fairly similar in how they work and what they can do.
+For instance, every one of these four choices outlined in this document will boast the same methodology for endpoint detection and protection: *This cloud-based software, which is installed by agent onto an endpoint, and works online and offline, uses behavioral-analysis faciliatated by AI/ML, instead of traditional signature analysis, to detect threats, viruses, and malware, and kill or quarantine the process before the action can be completed.*

+___

 ### Carbon Black's **CB Defense**

  - [Carbon Black CB Defense Datasheet](https://www.carbonblack.com/wp-content/uploads/2018/12/CB_Defense_DataSheet_122018_RGB.pdf)